mrwyndham/pocketbase-stripe/README.md

 #### Create a webhook

 We need to create a webhook in the `Developers` section of Stripe.
-Pictured in the architecture diagram above, this webhook is the piece that connects Stripe to your Vercel Serverless Functions.

 1. Click the "Add Endpoint" button on the [test Endpoints page](https://dashboard.stripe.com/test/webhooks).
 1. Enter your production deployment URL followed by `/api/webhooks` for the endpoint URL. (e.g. `https://your-deployment-url.vercel.app/api/webhooks`)